×

 The community-generated vision for St. Paul’s includes other features that will offer an active, healthy, opportunity-filled lifestyle for all:

-• New carriage homes, town homes, multi-family and mansion apartments
+• New carriage homes, town homes, and multi-family and mansion apartments

 • New retail and office space